pawisoon/Scientist-Helper-CSV/README.md

 Version 1.2 Relased - 4.04.2015:

--Better and bigger charts
+- Better and bigger charts
--Save your chart
+- Save your chart
--Check for software update
+- Check for software update
--Enjoy new design
+- Enjoy new design

 #TODO